Yanet Sovero

 She won the silver medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She won the bronze medal in her event at the 2022 South American Games held in Asunción, Paraguay.

+She won one of the bronze medals in the women's 68 kg event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
+In September 2023, she competed in the women's 68 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
+She competed in her event at the 2023 Pan American Games held in Santiago, Chile.